swilliams2000/Secrets/README.md

-# Final Secrets – OAuth Authentication App
+# Secrets – OAuth Authentication App

 A secure web application that allows users to anonymously submit and view secrets using OAuth-based authentication.
 This project focuses on backend authentication flows, session management, and protecting sensitive credentials through environment variables.